Dumbing Us Down

-Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling (ISBN 086571231X) is a non-fiction book written by American teacher and political communitarian John Taylor Gatto.
+Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling is a non-fiction book written by American teacher and political communitarian John Taylor Gatto.
 It has sold over 200,000 copies and consists of a multitude of speeches given by the author.
 The book proposes that radical change is needed to the American educational system to turn around the negative socialization that children receive.